Chandrashekhar Deshmukh

-He was a member of 14th Madhya Pradesh Legislative Assembly from Multai constituency in Betul district.
-He was a two time member of the legislative assembly, representing Masod constituency from 1998 to 2003 and Multai constituency from 2013 to 2018.
+He was a member of 16th Madhya Pradesh Legislative Assembly from Multai constituency in Betul district.
+He was a three time member of the legislative assembly, representing Masod constituency from 1998 to 2003 and Multai constituency from 2013 to 2018.
 He is known for his tenure as a M.L.A., where he developed a series of irrigation projects, village connectivity roads, bridges, schools, hospitals, and drinking water schemes across the constituency.
 The projects include the Parasdoh Dam and Medium Lift Micro-irrigation Project, Wardha Medium Lift Micro-irrigation Project, Multai-Bhainsdehi two-lane 83 kilometre concrete road, Prabhat Pattan and Athnair Government Hospital, Ayurvedic Tree Park Uttam Sagar, Tapti Sarovar Sever Line Multai, Central School Multai, Prabhat Pattan Tehsil and Mohi Industrial Area Multai.

 The irrigation projects led him to be called "Dam Wale Baba".

 Early life

-Deshmukh was born to Janrao Deshnukh, alias Annasaheb Deshmukh, and his wife Shashikala Deshmukh in Nagpur city.
+Chandrashekhar was born to Janrao Deshmukh, alias Annasaheb Deshmukh, and his wife Shashikala Deshmukh in Nagpur city.
 His father was an advocate in the Nagpur High Court.
 When Chandrashekhar was two, the family moved to his home village of Parsodi in Madhya Pradesh.
 He has a B.A. from Sagar University.